-An interactive calculator is an interactive tool that takes user information and performs calculations accordingly.
+An interactive calculator is a tool that takes user information and performs calculations accordingly.
 It can be used anywhere in the buyer’s journey to provide a personalized experience and push the user down the sales funnel.

 Interactive calculators offer great value to the user as they can offer solutions to their pain points in a jiffy.
 Not to mention, interactive calculators are a great way to generate leads and establish your brand as an expert in the domain.